 Let’s dig a little deeper into the story behind these gorgeous gowns.
 Leah Ann has been a Melbourne-based designer for over 15 years, retailing affordable designer and plus size wedding dresses with the perfect accessories to match!
 She’s definitely come a long way to achieve what Leah S Designs is today since her humble beginnings, working in a barn from a very young age.
 Background

 Leah started off making debutante dresses for her neighbours and friends, but one thing led to another, and now she’s helping to dress women from all over the world.
 Running a bridal business was never part of the plan at 19 years old, but sewing was always in her blood.

-Her mother, Lyn Sukroo, used to have her own gallery with silk products and has been involved in plus size fashion for over 30 years.
+My mum, Lyn Sukroo, used to have her own gallery with silk products and has been involved in plus size fashion for over 30 years.
 As such, Leah spent several years doing piece work for her family’s business and found that sewing came naturally to her.
 Lyn has since dedicated her time to her daughter’s brand to help her expand by creating the Plus Size Perfection Collection.
 The Plus Size Perfection Collection, designed for sizes above 16, boasts both international and national recognition and is constantly growing.
 (TEN new dresses are added each season!)